POL-U5410.02 Managing Telework Arrangements

 Official Workstation

-For the purpose of this policy, employees without a telework arrangement, their Official Worksite is the WWU on-site location where their position is typically expected to be performed (i.e., assigned office or facility).
-For remote workers it is their Alternate Worksite regardless of occasional WWU on-site visits.
+For the purpose of this policy, employees without a telework arrangement, their Official Workstation is the WWU on-site location where their position is typically expected to be performed (i.e., assigned office or facility).
+For remote workers it is their Alternate Workstation regardless of occasional WWU on-site visits.
 For hybrid workers and Ad Hoc teleworkers, their Official Workstation is the WWU on-site location where the employee would normally work absent a hybrid work or Ad Hoc arrangement.

 Telework Agreement